ergochat/ergo/docs/MANUAL.md

 The default/recommended configuration of Ergo does not query remote ident servers, and furthermore ignores any user/ident sent with the `USER` command.
 All user/ident fields are set to a constant `~u`.
 There are a few reasons for this:

 1. Remote ident lookups slow down connection initiation and pose privacy and security concerns (since they transmit usernames over the Internet in plaintext).
+2. Ident is commonly used to distinguish users connecting from the same trusted shell host or shared bouncer.
+This is less important with Ergo, which can act as a bouncer itself.
-2. Ignoring user/ident simplifies bans; in general, a channel ban in Ergo should target either the nickname or the hostname.
+3. Ignoring user/ident simplifies bans; in general, a channel ban in Ergo should target either the nickname or the hostname.
 As a channel operator, `/msg ChanServ HOWTOBAN #channel nick` will recommend a way of banning any given user.
-3. Ident is commonly used to distinguish users connecting from the same trusted shell host or shared bouncer.
-This is less important with Ergo, which can act as a bouncer itself.
+4. Elaborating on this rationale somewhat: of the various pieces of information we could try to convey in the user/ident field (traditional user/ident, account name, nickname, or host/IP information), any choice would involve either ambiguity (since, e.g. account names can be present or absent) or would be redundant with information we already expose in the nickname or hostname.
+Coercing the field to `~u` is deterministic, unambiguous, and compatible with typical client behavior (clients should assume that any tilde-prefixed value is untrusted data and can collide arbitrarily with other values from the same hostname).
-4. Because of limitations of the IRC protocol, every character of the user/ident field counts against the maximum size of a message that can be sent.
+5. Because of limitations of the IRC protocol, every character of the user/ident field counts against the maximum size of a message that can be sent.

 As an operator, you can modify this behavior if desired; see the `check-ident` and `coerce-ident` settings in the config file.